pechyonkin/100_Days_of_ML_Code/README.md

 ---

+## Day 26.
+February 6, Wednesday.

+I got to finally deploy my [leafy greens model](https://herbs.onrender.com/).

+[Render](https://render.com) is very easy to use.
+I used [this]() tutorial to deploy.
+I had to play with css and html a little bit to adapt it for my needs.
+Also classes did not want to present themselves as English names and instead were presented as class numbers.
+I used a Python dictionary to map class number to class name and it worked.

+I did not think deployment is so easy.
+Thanks to services like [Render](https://render.com) for making life of deep learning practitioners easier!

+Tomorrow I can finally start the [next lesson](https://course.fast.ai/videos/?lesson=3) of fast.ai course.

+## Day 25.
+February 5, Tuesday.

+Today I finished and published [overview of the ZFNet](https://pechyonkin.me/architectures/zfnet/).
+Writing is a good way to understand small details of a paper, as it makes you think how it was done.
+Another good way is to implement the paper in code and make it work.
+I will also do that.

 ## Day 24.
 February 4, Monday.

 I continued learning about GPU architecture and parallel compute.
 I learned about processes/threads.
 And also about architectural details of Nvidia GPUs.